haydenbleasel/ultracite/README.md

 }
 ```

+Ultracite is designed to be used with [VS Code](https://code.visualstudio.com/), and includes a `.vscode/settings.json` file that enables full formatting on save.
 Create a `.vscode/settings.json` file with the following contents:

 ```json
 {